-Here are my Seven Great Tips for Using Clear Acrylic Stamps Blocks:
+Here are my Eight Great Tips for Using Clear Acrylic Stamps Blocks:

 Prepare your clear blocks.
 Make sure they are really clean.
 Use a stamp block cleaning cloth to polish them after each use.

 Prepare your photopolymer stamps.
-Condition them by cleaning them and/or going over them with an eraser.
+Condition them by cleaning the raised images and/or going over them with an eraser.
 Photopolymer will stick to acrylic blocks pretty well without much encouragement, unless they are dirty.
 You can safely wash your photopolymer stamps in warm, mildly soapy water, then rinse them and allow them to drain dry on a lint free cloth.
 They should stick better then.

 Practice making images on a piece of scratch paper before committing your stamps to cardstock.
 Get to know your new tools a little as stamping with acrylic blocks is different to stamping with the wooden blocks from Stampin' Up!

-Stamp lightly, or lighter than you would with a red rubber stamp mounted on a wooden block.
-Acrylic blocks a slightly heavier than wooden ones.
+For both photopolymer and clear mount stamps, stamp lightly, or lighter than you would with a red rubber stamp mounted on a wooden block.
+Acrylic blocks a slightly heavier than wooden ones so they help you stamp.
 Give the acrylic block a settling, single tap with your fingers when you have the image where you want it, then lift the stamp and block straight off your paper or cardstock.